AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 This query returns only the metadata for the specified table.

-### How can I quickly iterate on a CTAS (Create Table as Select) query without materializing it?
+### How can I quickly iterate on a CTAS (Create Table As Select) query without materializing it?

 You can create temporary tables to quickly iterate and experiment on a query before materializing it for use.
 You can also use temporary tables to validate if a query is functional.